liferay/liferay-docs/develop/tutorials/articles/300-osgi-basics/02-using-the-wab-generator.markdown

     [Module Framework Web Application Bundles](@platform-ref@/7.0-latest/propertiesdoc/portal.properties.html#Module%20Framework%20Web%20Application%20Bundles)
     properties section.
 Restart @product@ for these changes to be recognized.

-3. Copy your WAR plugin in your @product@ instance's `deploy` folder.
+2. Insert your WAR plugin in your @product@ instance's `deploy` folder.

-4. Navigate to your @product@ instance's `osgi/wabs` folder and inspect the generated WAB.
+3. Navigate to your @product@ instance's `osgi/wabs` folder and inspect the generated WAB.

 Awesome!
 You've seen the WAB Generator in action!